Hanif Sanket

-Hanif Sanket (born 23 October 1960) born as A.K.M.
-Hanif is a Bangladeshi television host, writer, producer, comedian, voice actor singer.
+Hanif Sanket (born 23 October 1958) born as A.K.M.
+Hanif is a Bangladeshi television host, writer, producer, comedian, voice actor and singer.
+He was awarded Ekushey Padak (2010) and Independence Day Award (2026) by the government of Bangladesh.

 Career

 Sanket first appeared in television on a show Jodi Kichhu Mone Na Koren in the 1980s.
 Later, he moved on to create his own TV show Ityadi, which successfully pioneered televised magazine and comedy program in Bangladesh and went on to become the most popular TV show in the country.
 He also produces drama during Eid seasons.

-Sanket also produced other shows - Jhalak, Kothar Kotha, Eid Annondo Mela, Prothom Alo Awards Program, Bangla Vision 6th Anniversary Programs.
+Sanket also produced other shows – Jhalak, Kothar Kotha, Eid Annondo Mela, Prothom Alo Awards Program, Bangla Vision 6th Anniversary Programs.

 Social Contribution

-For 30 years, he has raised a strong voice against the prevailing inconsistencies of society in Ityadi.
-Each episode describes and opposes contemporary scandals in a somewhat humorous but visually appealing manner.
-So every survey in the country, including BBC, has shown that it is the best TV show in the country, and 75 percent of the TV viewers in the country watch this show.
+For over 30 years, he has addressed social issues through the television program Ityadi.
+Each episode highlights contemporary events and controversies, often using humor and visual segments.
+Various surveys, including one conducted by the BBC, have reported the program’s popularity, with some indicating that a significant proportion of television viewers in the country watch the show.